krismutalapova/portfolio-website/README.md

 - **Projects**: Explore a curated list of my projects, each with descriptions, tech stacks, and links.
 - **Filtering**: Filter projects by technology tags.
 - **Interactive Project Cards**: Expand/collapse project details for more information.
+- **Contact Form**: Collapsible panel styled to match other sections.
+Send me a message directly from the site with real email delivery (EmailJS integration), inline validation, accessibility, and success/error feedback.
 - **Contact**: Find my GitHub, LinkedIn, and email for networking or collaboration.
 - **Dark/Light Mode**: Toggle between light and dark themes.
 - **Scroll to Top**: Easily navigate back to the top of the page.